RAKWireless/rakpios/stage2-rak/README-RAK.md

   - **01-pre-installt.sh** - Pre-install docker, docker-compose, python libraries, and add user **rak** user to docker group.

-  - **02-kernel** - A kernel builder allows you to cross-build a kernel that tailored exactly to your requirements.
+  - **02-kernel** - A kernel builder allows you to cross-build a kernel that is tailored exactly to your requirements.

   - **03-sys-update** - This stage focused on moving script to the new image, adding new features like rakuid,  OLED script, portainer, MOTD, and so on.
-This stage also update the new image's os-releases file
+This stage also update the new image's os-releases file.